 - Listings (including reviews)

 They want to see how ‘active’ a company is online, as well as how authoritative and trustworthy.
 In general, the more active a company is, the better they will do in terms of website visibility.
-Search engines don’t want to offer searchers a ‘dormant’ business if there’s a possibility that business has closed.
+Search engines don’t want to offer searchers a ‘dormant’ business, especially as it could mean the business has permanently closed.

 What are the factors of off-page SEO?